-Since graduating from Edge Hill in 2017 ecology student Joshua Styles has grown a career as a top botanist and conservationist, and now makes regular appearances TV.
+Since graduating from Edge Hill in 2017 ecology student Joshua Styles has grown a career as a top botanist and conservationist, and now makes regular appearances on TV.

 Joshua, from Sandbach in Cheshire, completed a three-year BSc in Ecology after discovering a passion for plant conservation when volunteering with Cheshire Wildlife Trust, Lancashire Wildlife Trust and Martin Mere.

-Joshua said: “I’ve always had a strong connection with the natural world from an early age.
+Joshua said: “I’ve had a strong connection with the natural world from an early age.
 In my teens I became a local wildlife site surveyor for the Cheshire Wildlife Trust (CWT) and volunteered with Cheshire Rangers, both of which taught me a lot about conservation and the environment.”

 During his time at Edge Hill, Joshua was given unique opportunities to grow and learn.
 He created a biodiversity action plan for the campus to identify key habitats and species.
 The plan was given to grounds maintenance staff to help them manage green spaces in a way that would be beneficial for local wildlife.
 Joshua’s pioneering work even led to the discovery of a rare Dune Helleborine orchid on campus, one of only 100 locations in the UK where the plant has been recorded.